EighteenZi/rocksdb_wiki/RocksDB-Q&A.md

 **Q: Does RocksJava support all the features?**

-A: We are working toward to make RocksJava feature compatible.
-However, there're missing features in RocksJava.
+A: We are working toward making RocksJava feature compatible.
+However, you're more than welcomed to submit pull request if you find something is missing